poojamohite0203/aurora-leadership-copilot/LEARNING_LOG.md

     ### Code Snippets / Commands
         pip freeze > requirements.txt = cmd used to update requirement.txt when you manually install each from terminal
 -

+How to deploy ?
+Models to hugging face - Explore
+Docker to any precompute service -

+change the url -